mwaskom/lyman/doc/index.rst

 pipelines will take raw Nifti files and process them all the way through a basic group analysis with minimal manual intervention.
 There is also a library for multivariate analyses that adapts `Scikit-Learn
 <http://scikit-learn.org/stable/>`_ for common fMRI applications.
-An attractive
+Both sets of
-feature of both sets of tools is that they cache intermediate processing steps and can be easily parallelized.
+tools cache their intermediate processing steps and can be easily parallelized, which helps to make data analysis more efficient and encourages the development of reproducible

 Because the processing is heavily automated, lyman generates a number of static plots and images that are useful for understanding the results of the analyses